Skip NavigationAccessibility Statement

 Publishers Clearing House wants to warn you about scam artists pretending to be the Publishers Clearing House Prize Patrol or other PCH employees on social media platforms like Facebook, Instagram and Twitter.

 How do you know if a profile is the real Publishers Clearing House or a scam?
 First, nobody from Publishers Clearing House will ever send friend requests to you on Facebook.
 If you receive one, it is a scam.
-Second, the PCH Prize Patrol members (Danielle Lam, Dave Sayer, and Howie Guja) and PCH employees do not send private messages on Facebook, Twitter or Instagram.
+Second, the PCH Prize Patrol members (Dave Sayer, and Howie Guja) and PCH employees do not send private messages on Facebook, Twitter or Instagram.
 If you receive one, it is a scam.
 Third, Publishers Clearing House does not notify our winners through Facebook, Twitter, Instagram or any other social media website.
 Finally, if you ever receive a message or contact asking you to send any money to claim a prize IT IS A SCAM.
 At Publishers Clearing House the winning is always free and you never have to pay any amount to enter or win.

 Follow these links to see the ONLY legitimate Prize Patrol pages on Facebook (PCH Fan Page), Facebook (Prize Patrol), Twitter and Instagram.